CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

   runs the original entrypoint of your base image if it exists, and execs your command with PID 1.
   Only do so if you need to debug the entrypoint itself or if you have a custom use case.

+  You can read the following section for quick tips on development with containers, then return to the root README for the rest of the instructions to run our experiments.

 ### Development